|Monthly Tech-Tip |

 These are fired bars of Laguna SG758 Barnard Slip substitute going from cone 04 (bottom) to cone 6 (top).
 It is melting at cone 6.
 The bars are expanded above cone 6 and becoming quite porous.
 The drying shrinkage is around 7%, it is quite plastic.

-These flow tests demonstrate how similar the substitute recipe (left) is to the real material (right).
+This melt fluidity comparison demonstrates how similar the substitute L3617 recipe (left) is to the real material (right).
 20% Frit 3134 has been added to each to enable better melting at cone 5 (they do not flow even at cone 11 without the frit).
-Links below provide the recipe for the substitute and outline the method of how it was derived using Digitalfire Insight software.
 This substitute is chemically equivalent to what we feel is the best average for the chemistry of Cornwall Stone.

 Quartz particles have a high melting point, they must enter the glaze melt by being dissolved by it (usually the last particles to do so).
-Obviously the silica should be as fine as possible to increase its surface area to be more readily dissolved.
-The more that dissolves the closer the physical properties of the fired glaze will be its theoretical (e.g. degree of melting, thermal expansion, transparency, durability).
-This brand of silica, #90 (likely 45 microns) classifies as 200 mesh even though 2.8% remains on the 200 mesh screen.
+Obviously, the silica should be as fine as possible to increase its surface area to be more readily dissolved.
+The more that dissolves the closer the physical properties of the fired glaze will be to the theoretical (e.g. degree of melting, thermal expansion, transparency, durability).
+This brand of silica, #90 classifies as 200 mesh even though 2.8% remains on the 200 mesh screen.
 Not surprisingly, their #45 grade retains 1.9% on the 325 mesh screen.
 However, the most significant aspect is how much of the #90 is on the 325 and 270 mesh screens: 26%.
-The #45 grade only has 2.6!
+The #45 grade only retains 2.6% on them!
 This is a huge difference and shows the value of using the finer material.
 It would take a typical ball mill hours to make this difference.

 Dolomite is a key material for glazes, especially mattes.
 When you are forced to adopt a new brand it needs to be tested.
 Here, three tests were done to compare the old long-time-use material (IMASCO Sirdar) with a new one (LHoist Dolowhite).
 The first flow test is a very high dolomite cone 6 recipe formulated for this purpose; the new material runs a little more.
 The second is G2934 cone 6 MgO matte with 5% black stain; the new material runs a little less here.
 The third test is the high dolomite glaze on a dark burning clay to see the translucency and compare the surface character.
 They are very close.
 It looks like it is going to be OK.
 Does your supplier test new materials when they are forced to switch suppliers?